coolshou/exfat/README.md

 Android ARM Linux non-fuse read/write kernel driver for the exFAT, FAT12, FAT16 and vfat (FAT32) file systems.<br />
 Originally ported from Android kernel v3.0.

-Will not work on no ARM builds.
-Till someone can fix that :)

 Kudos to ksv1986 for the mutex patch!<br />
 Thanks to JackNorris for being awesome and providing the clear_inode() patch.<br />
 <br />
-Big thanks to lqs for completing the driver!
+Big thanks to lqs for completing the driver!<br />
-Big thanks to benpicco for fixing 3.11.y compatibility!
+Big thanks to benpicco for fixing 3.11.y compatibility!<br />

 Special thanks to github user AndreiLux for spreading the word about the leak!<br />